 Does your idea seem strange?

-Can it monopolize a small market? yes or no?
+Can it monopolize a small market?
+Yes or no?

-Is it inserted in the growing market?
+Is it part of the growing market?

 Is the correct team now? yes or no?